Genivia/ugrep/README.md

                   empty lines in FILE are ignored.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

-           -J[NUM], --jobs[=NUM]
+           -J NUM, --jobs=NUM
-                  Specifies  the  number  of  jobs to run simultaneously to search files.
-Without argument NUM, the  number  of  jobs  spawned  is optimized.
-No whitespace may be given between -J and its argu- ment NUM.
-This feature is not  available  in  this  version  of ugrep.
+                  Specifies  the  number  of  threads spawned to search files.
+By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: matching files are out- put in the same order as the specified files.

            -j, --smart-case
                   Perform case insensitive matching unless PATTERN contains a cap- ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output file matches in JSON.
 Use options -H, -n, -k,  and  -b to specify additional properties.
 See also option --format.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only  the names of files not containing selected lines are writ- ten to standard output.
 Pathnames  are  listed  once  per  file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard  output.   ugrep  will only search a file until a match has been found,  making  searches  potentially  less  expensive.
                   Pathnames  are  listed  once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays the LABEL value when input is read from standard  input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force output to be line buffered.
 By default,  output  is  line buffered  when  standard output is a terminal and block buffered otherwise.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern `MAGIC' are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the `MAGIC' regex pattern.
 When matching, the file  will  be searched.
 This option may be repeated and may be combined with options -O and -t to expand the search.
 This  option  is  rela- tively  slow as every file on the search path is read to compare `MAGIC'.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro- cessed.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM